tolga0/SortCommand/README.md

 T
 `

-For example, `java jar target/sort.jar lines.txt` will produce the following output:
+For example, `java jar target/sort.jar letters.txt` will produce the following output:
 `
 A
 E